twfarland/Son/README.md

 ###Giving multiple properties the same value

-As in css, you can use multiple selectors in one declaration, you can use multiple property names:
+In css, you can use multiple selectors in one declaration.
+In son, you can also use multiple property names:

     ['#main'
         'margin,padding' : 10 + 'px']